top of page

 Fredrik Östman and Ian James

-A large proportion of MPNE participants tend to be Melanoma patients with Stage 4 Melanoma.
+A large proportion of MPNE2023 participants are Melanoma patients with Stage 4 Melanoma (55% to be precise).
 For this reason, we will start with an update on what is currently available as treatment options for Stage 4 Melanoma.
+While the outlook for Stage 4 patients has improved, treatments still don't work for every patients- which is why the second presentation will be about recent research into response to immune therapy.

 James Larkin, Royal Marsden London, UK confirmed